newtsukisan/machinelearning/README.md

 cleancode	-> Contains:
               Exploratory.R     -> to compile html file showing all process.
               Exploratory.html  -> file showing all process.
-              Solution.R        -> script used to find ans save models. functions	-> Contains:
+              Solution.R        -> script used to find and save models.
+              SolutionFinal.R   -> script used to calculate final model and apply it to data. functions	-> Contains:
               functions.R       -> script with some functions used in the analisys. test      -> Contains: